 For more information and to apply, visit the NOAA Hollings Scholarship website

-Drexel applicants are strongly encouraged to contact the Fellowships Office
+Drexel applicants are strongly encouraged to contact the Center for Scholar Development

 at least one month before the national deadline to discuss your application.